Tibetan Kapala Skull Cup | Buddhist Ritual Skull Vessel | 19th-Century

 Region: Tibet, Himalayan Buddhist tradition

-Material: Human skull with silver rim and lining
+Material: Human skull with silver rim and inner lining

 Period: 19th Century (Tantric Buddhist ritual use)